retronas/retronas/README.md

 [About](#About) | [WARNING Security](#WARNING-Security) | [Supported Systems](#Supported-Systems) | [WARNING Filenames](#WARNING-Filenames) | [Thanks and Credits](#Thanks-and-Credits) | [How To](#How-To)

+# Status

+This project is currently in alpha status.
+Things are changing rapidly, and likely to break currently.
+By all means use it, but if you're not an intermediate to advanced user, check back in about a month when the major framework has settled down and it's ready for beta status, and more user friendly.

 # About

 RetroNAS is a suite of tools designed to turn a low cost Raspberry Pi into a NAS (Network Attached Storage) device for retro PCs, microcomputers and consoles.